-The Hearing Officer does not find the employer's argument that the claimant quit and did not return until after the business had changed names, credible or persuasive.
-The employer's argument that Mr. Lopushansky was not authorized to act on her behalf is also not credible or persuasive, as the employer was aware that Mr. Lopushanksy had hired the claimant and continued to work with her during her employment with all three entities.
+The Hearing Officer does not find the employer's argument that Mr. Lopushansky was not authorized to act on her behalf credible or persuasive, as the employer was aware that Mr. Lopushanksy had initially hired the claimant and continued to work with her during her employment with all three entities.

-The Hearing Officer finds the claimant proved by a preponderance of the evidence that she is due the claimed wages in the amount of \$5,500.00.
+The Hearing Officer finds the claimant proved by a preponderance of the evidence that she is due the claimed wages in the amount of \$2,500.00.